merenlab/merenlab.org/software/anvio/help/main/programs/anvi-script-gen-pseudo-paired-reads-from-fastq/index.md

   display: true
 ---

-Take a FASTQ file and convert it into 2 FASTQ files.
-Each read from the original FASTQ file halved, where one half is put in the R1 FASTQ and the other half is reverse complemented and put in the R2 FASTQ.
-If you&#39;ve ended up here, things have clearly not gone very well for you, and as I write this sentence, I wholeheartedly sympathize.
+A script that takes a FASTQ file that is not paired-end (i.e., R1 alone) and converts it into two FASTQ files that are paired-end (i.e., R1 and R2).
+This is a quick-and-dirty workaround that halves each read from the original FASTQ and puts one half in the FASTQ file for R1 and puts the reverse-complement of the second half in the FASTQ file for R2.
+If you&#x27;ve ended up here, things have clearly not gone very well for you, and Evan, who battled similar battles and ended up implementing this solution wholeheartedly sympathizes.

 See **[program help menu](../../../../vignette#anvi-script-gen-pseudo-paired-reads-from-fastq)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.